-Review the output and note the new mount points.
+Review the output of df commands and note the new mount points.
 If the system is rebooted before completion of the upgrade or if the mounts become unmounted, you may need to remount the disks.

 If you need to remount, run the command: